Mali's junta is under pressure - Russian-backed allies are pulling out

 Photo: Boubacary Bocoum/AP/TT

-In recent days, resistance groups have attempted to set up roadblocks around the capital, Bamako.
-Traffic at the entrances has thinned out.
+In recent days, resistance groups have attempted to establish a roadblock around the capital Bamako, where sporadic fighting has taken place.

-Mali's military struck back on Thursday with "intensive aerial bombings" in cooperation with neighboring countries Burkina Faso and Niger, Niger announced.
+Mali's military struck back on Thursday with "intensive aerial bombardments" in cooperation with neighboring Burkina Faso and Niger, Niger announced.
+It is not clear where, or with what result.

-Since the war in Ukraine, Russia's commitments in West Africa have been reduced.
-Russian forces have suffered several defeats and this weekend were escorted out of the northern city of Kidal in northern Mali.
-Russian state media claim that they were actually preventing a major takeover.
+During the war in Ukraine, Russia's commitments in West Africa have diminished.
+Russian forces have suffered several defeats and this weekend they were forced and escorted out of Kidal.
+Russian propaganda media claim that they were actually preventing a larger takeover.

-The junta's deputy leader, Sadio Camara, was killed by a car bomb in Bamako at the beginning of the escalation.
-Camara led contacts with Russia.
+The junta's deputy leader, Sadio Camara, who had handled contacts with Russia, was killed by a car bomb in Bamako at the beginning of the escalation.
 Russia promises continued support, but the relationship is said to be very strained.

 The Russians have betrayed us, a source in Mali's state apparatus told AFP.